Rjonah321/AI-image-upscaler/README.md

 ## Installation

+### Exe version

 1. Download `flask_app.exe`.
 2. Run `flask_app.exe`.
 3. Copy and paste the generated URL into your browser.
 4. Enjoy.

+### Docker version

+1. Make sure you have Docker installed on your system.
+2. Download `flask_app.tar`.
+3. Open a terminal in the directory of `flask_app.tar`.
+4. Run the command: `docker load -i flask_app.tar`.
+5. Open the docker desktop app run `flask_app`.
+6. Make sure to set `Host Port` to `5000`.
+7. Click the generated link or paste it into your browser.
+8. Enjoy.

 ## Usage
 To use the project, simply upload an image and click the "Enhance Image" button.